Slogan for #openweb: “Technology’s job is to hold the trust in place”

 Conclusion

 The balance between open and closed social media is not straightforward and requires taking the path of reflection and adaptation.
 Open social media offers liberation through transparency, empowerment, and collaboration (#4opens), while closed social media focuses on control, centralization, and monetization (#dotcons).
-Walking a path that maximizes the benefits of both approaches involves navigating trade-offs, fostering community involvement, and implementing effective governance (#OGB).
+Walking a path that maximizes the benefits of both approaches involves navigating trade-offs, growing community involvement, and implementing effective governance (#OGB).

 Feudalism, #FOSS native governance?